 Anyway, with that introduction, I bring you:

-In January of 2018, I welcomed my second son seventeen months after having my first.
+In January, I welcomed my second son seventeen months after having my first.
 It was chaos, friends.
 Pure chaos.
 Two boys under two.
 But that’s an unfiltered story for another day.
 Back to my butt.

 When I had my first son, I had time.
-I know it doesn’t feel that way but every once and awhile I’d take some sips of water and pop that stool softener the hospital sent home, maybe even eat a breakfast littered with some fiber.
-If it wasn’t time, it was certainly memory.
-I remembered to do those things… you know, eat, drink, the stuff that keeps the body healthy, in motion and well, alive.
+I know it doesn’t feel that way but every once and awhile I’d take some sips of water and pop that stool softener the hospital sent home, and maybe even eat a high fiber breakfast

 Eventually, I went to the doctor.
 This resulted in a pregnancy test.
 Negative.